Knoblauchpilze/agents/README.md

 ## Save and load game

-TODO: Handle save and load game.
+For now, no save and load of the game or environment is provided.